mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 In this blog post, we introduced the idea of data-driven chunk clusterization and pre-fetching.
 We explained how we can apply it by consuming aggregated data from one of the most popular services for web application analysis - Google Analytics.

-After we looked at a brief introduction to graph theory and the probability theory, we introduced a few concepts, including navigation graph, page graph, and bundle page graph.
+After we looked at a brief introduction to graph theory and the probability theory, we defined a few concepts, including navigation graph, page graph, and bundle page graph.
 Stepping on this solid foundation we explained the implementation of data-driven clusterization at `@mlx`.

+As mentioned previously, the demonstrated packages are still in early stage of their development.
+The list of short-term goals include:

+- More robust and generic parser for React router
+- Improvement of the clusterization heuristics
+- Reduced chunk over fetching

+The future goals of the project include more personalized bundle pre-fetching and clusterization.
+For example, different pre-fetching strategies depending on features of the users (geolocation, navigation history, etc).
+This will require the development of a more sophisticated model based on hidden Markov chains.

+Regarding clusterization of the chunks, it might not be practical to provide a personalized build of the application for each individual user.
+This will require a lot of computational resources and storage.
+On the other hand, performing clusterization of the users (using k-means, for example) based on their features and providing a personalized build to each group (or the highly valued groups) is realistic.

 # References